gaycoderprincess/ProStreetMWPhysics/README.md

 - Damage no longer affects car handling
 - Drafting no longer works
-- Drift and drag events revert to the vanilla game's handling, as burnouts, wheelies and drift scoring currently don't work with MW physics
+- Drift and drag events revert to the vanilla game's handling, as burnouts and wheelies currently don't work with MW physics
 - Skidmarks and tire smoke aren't 100% accurate

 ## Building